 B-cell receptors are essentially cell-surface-bound antibodies composed of two light and two heavy chains.
 Every B cell is expressing only one type of BCR and subsequently during the plasma cell stage, only one type of antibody.
 B-cell receptors are generated through the process of genetic rearrangement of the large immunoglobulin gene segment.
 The diversity of BCRs arise from the process called somatic or V(D)J recombination.
 The gene loci of these receptors are organized as gene segment families comprising a variable (V) gene, a diversity (D) gene, a joining (J) gene and a constant (C) gene (Figure 1).
 V(D)J recombination presumes that rearrangement of these segments is followed by random nucleotide insertion and/or deletion at the junction points which creates even higher diversity of the B-cell repertoire.
 Both the heavy and light chains are composed of two domains: a variable (V) domain and a constant (C) domain.
 Each variable domain consists of three complementary-determining regions (CDRs).
 The CDR3 region is of specific interest as this region interacts with antigens and determines receptor specificity.
 The collection of all B-cells receptors genetically rearranged for different antigen specificity is known as the BCR repertoire.
+Figure 2: Schematic overview of the End-to-End workflow at Cerba Research Cerba Research utilizes the Takara SMARTer TCR Profiling Kit that couples SMART (Switching Mechanism at 5' End of RNA Template) technology (Figure 9) with 5' RACE approach, for unbiased gene and clonal amplification of TCR repertoire sequences.
+Repertoires are sequenced on Illumina MiSeq sequencers and analyzed using the IGX platform developed by our partner Enpicom for sensitive, accurate and comprehensive TCR profiling.
+Cerba Research will also support the development of a tailor-made novel research, therapeutic and diagnostic experimental designs, accompanied by advanced bioinformatic analysis.

 Figure 1: Gene rearrangement in B-cell receptor, heavy chain (light chain also depicted).
-Cerba Research: One-stop shop Cerba Research together with its partner Enpicom, provides tailored End to End solutions to its customers in decoding the immune repertoire (Figure 2).